NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 :::caution note

-- The array of `union Attribute` elements should have a size equal to the number of attributes in the relation.
+- The array `rec` (an array of type `union Attribute`) should have a size equal to the number of attributes in the relation.
-- The higher layers must allocate memory for the the array of `union Attribute` elements before calling the function.
+- The higher layers must allocate memory for `rec` before calling the function.

 :::